peterjwms/startup/README.md

   - 20% - Stores application data in MongoDB - all application data (users, games, scores) stored in MongoDB
   - 20% - Stores and retrieves credentials in MongoDB - credentials stored and retrieved from MongoDB, hashed
   - 20% - Restricts application functionality based upon authentication - auth cookie used, also index nav bar limited

+## Websocket Deliverable
+- DONE - **Prerequisite**: Simon WebSocket deployed to your production environment
+- DONE - **Prerequisite**: A link to your GitHub startup repository prominently displayed on your application's home page
+- DONE - **Prerequisite**: Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the [voter app](https://github.com/webprogramming260/startup-example) as an example.
+- DONE - **Prerequisite**: At least 10 git commits spread consistently throughout the assignment period.
+- WebSocket support for data pushed from the backend
+  - 20% - Backend listens for WebSocket connection - backend listens for websocket from peerProxy file, which is referenced in index.js
+  - 20% - Frontend makes WebSocket connection - addGame, addScore, and notifications connect to websocket from the frontend
+  - 30% - Data sent over WebSocket connection - data sent from addGame and addScore to notifications to be displayed
+  - 30% - WebSocket data displayed in the application interface - notifications displays added scores and games from other users